medialab/xan/docs/cookbook/urls.md

 ## Use case

-In this guide I will show you how to use the `xan url-join` command to "join" (i.e. match rows) two CSV files containing urls.
+In this guide I will show you how to use the `xan fuzzy-join -u/--url-prefix` command to "join" (i.e. match rows) two CSV files containing urls.

 The usecase is the following: let's say on the one hand you are interested by online media websites and you have a CSV file listing those medias along with some useful metadata: